- Press Contact

 In 1944, Working Site Service (Työmaahuolto in Finnish) was established to provide catering services for construction sites with the help of members of the former Lotta Svärd organisation, a voluntary paramilitary organisation for women.
 Through business acquisitions, this competence capital was transferred to Fazer and Amica restaurants in the 1970s.

-Fazer is an international family-owned company offering bakery, confectionery and biscuit products as well as food and café services.
+Fazer is an international family-owned company offering quality bakery, confectionery, biscuit and grain products as well as food and café services.
 Fazer operates in eight countries and exports to more than 40 countries.
 Fazer’s mission is to create taste sensations.
-The company’s success, ever since its establishment in 1891, has been...
+The company’s success, ever since its establishment in 1891, has...
 Show more

-Fazer is an international family-owned company offering bakery, confectionery and biscuit products as well as food and café services.
+Fazer is an international family-owned company offering quality bakery, confectionery, biscuit and grain products as well as food and café services.
 Fazer operates in eight countries and exports to more than 40 countries.
 Fazer’s mission is to create taste sensations.
 The company’s success, ever since its establishment in 1891, has been based on the best product and service quality, beloved brands, the passion of its skilful people and the company’s responsible ways of working.
 The goal is to share the taste of good life every day.
-Fazer Group’s net sales in 2013 amounted to nearly 1.7 billion euros and the company has over 15,000 employees.
+Fazer Group’s net sales in 2014 amounted to more than 1.6 billion euros and the company has over 15,000 employees.
 Fazer’s operations comply with ethical principles that are based on the Group’s values and the UN Global Compact.

 Makes the world taste good